 Finally, you have probably heard that a vegan diet means a lack of protein.
 While it’s true that a lot of protein-rich foods aren’t vegan, that doesn’t mean you can’t reach your recommended daily intake of protein.
+There is vegan protein powder for weight loss which can help you achieve your protein and weight goals.
 Here is how you can do it.

 While people use protein powders to reach the same goal, that doesn’t mean that all protein powders are the same.
 Let’s take a look at powders from various plant-based sources.
+We will specifically examine the best vegan powder for weight loss.
 These will vary in taste, texture, and amount of protein per serving, so you are sure to find a perfect fit for your needs.

 The first on our list is hemp protein.
 It is made by grinding hemp seeds into a fine powder.
 You will find that hemp protein powder does not contain enormous amounts of protein; it has 12 grams of protein and around 100 calories per serving (28 grams).
 However, it is beneficial for you in other ways.

 Hemp protein powder is an excellent source of fiber, magnesium, iron, and other minerals.
 In addition, it is full of antioxidants.
 Just keep in mind that hemp has a particular, earthy taste.
 If you are looking for a flavorless protein powder, hemp might not be the best choice.
 However, it's a great vegan protein powder for weight loss.